Green Party of Aotearoa New Zealand: 2017 election

-The Green Party announced their final list of candidates for the 2017 election on 30 May 2017.
-During the party's campaign launch on 9 July, the Green Party proposed charging bottling companies a ten percent tax for exporting water with the resulting revenue being split between local councils and Māori tribes or iwi.
-In addition, the Greens announced that they would ban new resource consents for bottling companies until the establishment of a new comprehensive commercial water pricing scheme.
+In their 2017 election campaign launch on 9 July 2017, the Green Party proposed charging bottling companies a 10% tax for exporting water, with the revenue being split between local councils and Māori tribes or iwi.
+They also announced that they would ban new resource consents for bottling companies until the establishment of a new comprehensive commercial water pricing scheme.

 In July 2017, co-leader Metiria Turei criticised the populist New Zealand First party and its leader Winston Peters for alleged racism, particularly towards immigration.
-List MP Barry Coates also penned an article in the left-wing "The Daily Blog" claiming that the Greens would call a snap election rather than be excluded from a prospective Labour and New Zealand First coalition government.
+List MP Barry Coates penned an article in the left-wing "The Daily Blog" claiming that the Greens would call a snap election rather than be excluded from a prospective Labour and New Zealand First coalition government.
 Turei and Coates' comments were fiercely criticised by both Peters and New Zealand First MP Tracey Martin, who warned that this would affect post-election negotiations between the two parties.
 Fellow co-leader Shaw later clarified that Coates' remarks did not represent Green Party policy.

 On 16 July, in order to raise awareness of the inadequacies of the welfare system, Turei disclosed that she had committed benefit fraud in the past.
-Turei also advocated raising the domestic purposes benefit for families during the Green Party's electoral campaign.
+Turei also advocated for raising the domestic purposes benefit for families during the Green Party's electoral campaign.
 Her disclosure generated considerable interest from the media, politicians, and the New Zealand blogosphere.
 On 7 August, Green MPs Kennedy Graham and party whip David Clendon resigned as Green Party candidates due to their disagreement with Turei's actions and handling of the situation.
 They formally resigned from the Green Party's parliamentary caucus the following day after the party made moves to remove them "involuntarily."